 Purchasing your child's acceptance of your move by promising them (or giving them) many unearned things will NOT benefit them in the future.
 You must have a wealth management plan and your kids must know that whether they live with much or little, they will be provided for and they are SAFE with you.

-20. Listen to them!
+19. Listen to them!
 Listen to them!
 Listen to them!
 There are so many things you can do, as many options as there are children.
 The best thing you can do (and most important) is LISTEN TO YOUR KIDS.

 Remember, you are moving by choice.
 Your kids are not.
 It is only fair you take them into account in all aspects and let them participate in many.
 You must prepare them and allow them to participate SUFFICIENTLY and enough TIME IN ADVANCE for them to process.

 Your child will trust you if you take the steps outlined on this, and the previous two pages of this section.
 Trusting you is THE KEY to accepting your decision and learning to live fully, love you and themselves, and feel they BELONG no matter what their destination is.

-I'm Charis, your webmaster and I lived as an expat kid my entire life and now I'm the mother of one.
+I'm Charis, your webmaster.
+I lived as an expat kid my entire life and now I'm the mother of one.
 I've shared this with you fully from my own experience and it truly comes from the heart.
 I'd like you to know that you can help your children and yourselves avoid much undue pain and confusion.
 Read more about me.

 Please take the time to talk about these issues with your kids.
 Identity crises are TOO COMMON among expat kids.
 You can help them understand your lifestyle, the reasons you move, and that it's OK to be a global citizen.
 Point out the advantages and privileges of experiencing different cultures and what this can mean for their future.
 Don't assume they'll love traveling.
-Don't force them to love traveling.
+Don't force them to love it.
 But do help them find a way to love themselves.
 They need to know how valuable, meaningful and precious they are.

 Your kids should never associate their self-worth with where they live or where they are from (or not knowing how to answer that).